Progressive Myoclonic & Reflex Epilepsies

 - Gabapentin / pregabalin — may worsen myoclonus

-- Lamotrigine — may worsen myoclonus (occasionally useful for GTC only)
+- Lamotrigine — AVOID as primary antimyoclonic; may aggravate myoclonus in ULD/JME — use cautiously, monitor for worsening (occasionally useful for GTC only)

 Reflex Epilepsies — Overview